 The Shoebox series of ground source heat pumps is the first of its kind, permitting the installation of a ground source heat pump inside a dwelling.

-Developed with micro heat networks in mind, the unique 3kW Shoebox heat pump works in all new build developments, where the excellent fabric insulation and air tightness specifications means the peak heating load is very modest.
+Developed with Shared Ground Loop Arrays in mind, the unique 3kW Shoebox heat pump works in all new build developments, where the excellent fabric insulation and air tightness specifications means the peak heating load is very modest.

 Flats & Apartments